-I was chatting with a friend about eco-friendly gift wrapping and mentioned, “My family has been passing around the same gift bows since the 1990s!”
+I was chatting with a friend about eco-friendly gift wrapping paper and mentioned, “My family has been passing around the same gift bows since the 1990s!”
 I expected her to be impressed, or at least amused.
 Instead, she smirked.
 Her family has been reusing the same holiday wrapping paper for years.

 After carefully unwrapping their gifts, my friend’s mom irons the wrapping paper and carefully rolls it up for future use.
 Friends, I was gobsmacked.
 Growing up, I thought repurposing whipping cream containers as Tupperware was hardcore, but reusing wrapping paper?
 That’s next level.

 To be clear, I do not recommend ironing your wrapping paper (sounds like a fire hazard), but our moms had the right idea.
-The most eco-friendly gift wrapping is the kind you can use over and over.
+The most eco-friendly gift paper is the kind you can use over and over.

 five packages in furoshiki